Codecademy/docs/content/python/concepts/built-in-functions/terms/map/map.md

   - 'paths/data-science'
 ---

-'A built-in function that takes a function and applies it to every item in an iterable.
-The output of `map()` is a map object, in the examples below `list()` is applied to the map expression to return a new list.'
+The `map()` built-in function takes a function and applies it to every item in an iterable.
+The output of `map()` is a map object, in the examples below `list()` is applied to the map expression to return a new list.

 ## Syntax